keykhosro/k.khosravani.github.io/README.md

 # Academic CV Website

-This is a personal academic CV webpage for [Your Name], showcasing my background in cryptography, secure communication, blockchain, and privacy-preserving protocols.
+This is a personal academic CV webpage for Keykhosro Khosravani, showcasing my background in cryptography, secure communication, blockchain, and privacy-preserving protocols.

 ## Technologies Used:
 - HTML